racemus/leetcode-solutions/problems/0904. Fruit Into Baskets/official_solution.md

 **Algorithm**

 1. Initialize `max_picked = 0` as the maximum fruits we can collect, and use hash map `basket` to record the types of fruits in the current window.

 2. Start with an empty window having `left = 0` and `right = 0` as its left and right index.

 3. We iterate over `right` and add `fruits[right]` to this window.
    - If there are no more than 2 types of fruits, this subarray is valid.
    - Otherwise, we need to keep removing fruits from the left side until there are only 2 types of fruits in the window.
-  Then we update `max_picked` as `max(max_picked, right - left + 1)`.
+&nbsp;&nbsp;&nbsp;&nbsp;Then we update `max_picked` as `max(max_picked, right - left + 1)`.

 4. Once we finish iterating, return `max_picked` as the maximum number of fruits we can collect.

 **Implementation**